This page shows you how to get the size of your Cloud Storage buckets .

 Required permissions

 You might be able to get the required permission with other predefined roles or custom roles .
-For instructions on granting roles on buckets, see Use IAM with buckets .
+For instructions on granting roles on buckets, see Set and manage IAM policies on buckets .
 For instructions on granting roles on projects, see Manage access to projects .

 Determine a bucket's size